April 16, 2026

 • Fast rounds built for short time windows

-• Completely free with zero setup or accounts
+• Completely free with zero setup

-• Perfect for unplanned, 10-minute "filler" sessions
+• Perfect for unplanned ten-minute sessions

-• Not suitable for large, structured corporate events
+• Not suitable for larger structured events

-• No persistent team or company-specific features
+• No team or company-specific features

 Best for: